paulrobertlloyd/paulrobertlloyd-v3/source/_posts/journal/2014-02-20-olympic_websites.markdown

 ## Many Logos, One Symbol
 It's too early to know what London 2012 will add to this rich history, but surely Heatherwick Studio's magnificent [Olympic cauldron][6], Zaha Hadid's sleek [Aquatic Centre][7] and the distinctive [pink way-finding signage][8] are worthy candidates.
 As to the logo, while controversial, its impact has already been felt.
 Shortly after it was unveiled, [I wrote][9]:

-> [The London 2012 logo] immediately changes the rules of what constitutes an identity for an Olympic Games, and perhaps wider expectations of what a logo should look like too.
-We can safely assume that the logos for future games and candidate cities will be a lot less conservative.
+> [The London 2012 logo] immediately changes the rules of what constitutes an identity for Olympic Games, and perhaps the wider expectations of what a logo should look like too.
+I think we can safely assume that future logos for games and candidate cities will certainly become a lot less conservative.

 I believe that has proven to be the case.
 The logo for [Sochi 2014][10] was clearly influenced by that of London 2012, and although [Rio 2016][11] reverts to a more traditional design, [PyeongChang 2018's][12] is just as original as London's: